zengbing15/lumos_doc/docs/preparation/createaccount.md

 <b>Step 5.
 Get CKB Capacity for the account of Alice.</b> (to be updated)

-The process for getting CKB capacity is different for the accounts on different networks (chains).
+The process of getting CKB capacity varies for the accounts on different networks (chains).

 - To get CKB capacity for an account on **DEV chain**, specify the account as the miner for receiving mining rewards.